josephdsbr/sell-data-analysis/README.md

 # How to run the project

-You have to start the DirectoryWatcher.java.
+You have to start the class ``src/main/java/com.ilegra.onechoice/DirectoryWatcher``.
 Then, just put any csv file, with the certain structures, into the input directory folder explained above and see the magic happens.

 # Technologies